 I turned off the house system (a pair of popular 10 x 2 speakers on stands).
 They sound ringy and hollow in this room.
 Next time I'm back in there, I'll try turning off one of the speakers.
 I think that will help.

-I put the S1 Pro on a high table (40") slightly behind and two feet to the side of me.
+I put the S1 Pro on a high table (40") slightly behind and three feet to the side of me.
 The volume seemed a little low, but people at the back assured me, they could hear me fine.
 I was eating the mic (Audix OM3xb) and had the volume at about 2:00 pm.
 I was playing my Composite Acoustics Cargo.
 I had it set at 12:00 o'clock.
 I did not use any reverb.
-This room all reflective surfaces and the last thing it needs is reverb.
+This room is full of hard reflective surfaces.
+The last thing it needs is reverb.

 The audience was quiet and attentive.
 The S1 Pro was perfect for this gig.
 I was singing mostly quiet, jazz-oriented ballads.